einbahnstrasse/Goldford-MTEC1003/labs/07/lab-07-part3-nesting.md

   {}
 }{% endhighlight %}

 As expected, it properly autofills the closing bracket.
-Now type `return` one more time:
+Now press `return` one more time:

 {% highlight js %}{
   {